RocketManRC/AboutTimeClient/README.md

 # Running the Application
 In order to set the clock this application has to be run with administor priviledges, this means run under a command prompt that has been opened to run as administrator on Windows and use sudo on MacOS or Linux.

+The command line options are as follows:

+  -i, --init        False
+  -p, --port PORT   Port
+  -h, --help        Print help
+  -o, --offset arg  Offset

+The port option is only needed when syncing time to an external source (undocumented for now).

+Here is an example to add 0.5 seconds to the clock:

+AboutTimeClient -i -o 0.5

+Note that if your computer is connected to the Internet and is using NTP to sync the clock then it most likely will change the time back right away.